How to Clean Discolored Vinyl Flooring & Remove Yellow Stains

 Bleach

 Bleach is a top choice for many cleaning applications.
-You can find it in any store, and stocking it in your house offers you an amazing tool for several general cleaning purposes.
+You can find it in any store, and stocking it in your house offers you a versatile tool for several general cleaning purposes.

 Unlike dish soap, the mixture of bleach and water is an alkaline solution.
 It can come to the rescue and get rid of discoloration and stubborn grease when the neutral dish soap solution can't get the job done.